Removal of Iran from UN women's group angers Iran, China and Russia

-US envoy to the UN Linda Thomas-Greenfield speaks during a UN session on the removal of the Iran from membership in the Commission on the Status of Women.
-Source: Getty / Getty Images
+US envoy to the UN Linda Thomas-Greenfield Source: AFP / YUKI IWAMURA/AFP via Getty Images

 By Essam Al-Ghalib